30-DAY WORRY-FREE RETURN POLICY

 The answer is definitely YES.
 Water-resistance is always an important factor to consider when purchasing any type of electronic device.
 But for a smartwatch, it is especially important since the watch will likely be worn during activities where it could be exposed to water, such as swimming, sweating during a workout, or being caught in the rain.

-A smartwatch is more than just a time-telling device; it’s your smart companion for workouts, adventures, and daily activities.
+A smartwatch is more than just a time-telling device—it’s your smart companion during workouts, adventures, and everyday life.
 So, to make sure your smartwatch can keep up with your active lifestyle, it’s important to know its water resistance rating.

 What is IP68?